 The Shanghai Club was established on this site in 1865 and occupied this building from 1910 to 1949.
 The building then became the Dong Feng or "East Wind" Hotel.
 The oddly sunken entrance illustrates the problem with subsidence along the bund.

-The McBain Building, built by George McBain as a combination office and apartment building, housed for many years the North China office of Asiatic Petroleum, which had been established in 1903 as a joint-marketing operation by Shell and Royal Dutch.
-The top floor was added in 1919.
+The McBain Building, built by George McBain as a combination office and apartment building, housed for many years the North China office of Asiatic Petroleum, which had been established in 1903 as a joint-marketing operation by Shell and Royal Dutch, not yet joined.
 Shell was forced to leave China in 1966 but returned, in 1970.
 The building now houses the Pacific Insurance Company.